 The Comprehensive Annual Financial Report (CAFR) is the audited document that details the financial position of the Olentangy School District.
 It's lengthy and a little esoteric for average readers, but it is a wealth of information.

 The CAFR -- available on the district and state auditor websites -- is addressed to the board and community.
 In a representative form of government, the community gives the power and responsibility of governance to its elected officials.
-So, the board needs to read the CAFR and understand all of its nuances.
-Yet, I would venture to say that not a single sitting board member has ever taken the time to read this annual report.
+So, the board needs to read the CAFR and understand all of its nuances, yet I would bet that not a single sitting board member has ever taken the time to read this annual report.
 By not doing so, the board simply allows the administration to run the schools.
-I term that lazy and irresponsible at best.

 Also, the district is required by state law to create a Five-Year Forecast every October, with an update every May.
 In addition, the district is supposed to update the forecast whenever a significant change occurs to its financial position.